phungph-uc/waph/hackathons/hackathon4/README.md

 ## **Important Notes for this Hackathon**

-- Similar to Hackathon 3, this hackathon requires a 'phishing' step to lure the vitim, and you can use XSS like in Hackathon 3 for this purpose.
+- Similar to Hackathon 3, this hackathon requires a 'phishing' step to lure the victim, and you can use XSS like in Hackathon 3 for this purpose.
 In that case, ensure your XSS code is valid and should not execute automatically to affect other students.

 This hackathon has two parts with multiple sub-steps/tasks with grade distribution as follows.
 This hackathon was introduced and guided in Lecture 19. **Refer to the attached slides and video for detailed tutorials.**